InspiryThemes/realhomes-docs/docs/translation.md

 **OR**

-You can also use [Loco Translate Plugin](https://wordpress.org/plugins/loco-translate/) by Tim Whitlockto translate this theme to your language or single language.
+You can also use [Loco Translate Plugin](https://wordpress.org/plugins/loco-translate/) by Tim Whitlock to translate this theme to your language or single language.

+### **Real Homes Theme in Multilingual**

 If you are planning to translate your website into multiple languages then [WPML Multilingual Plugin](https://wpml.org) is the best option out there.
+To initiate its setup you can start reading from the [WPML Setup](https://realhomes.io/documentation/wpml-basic-setup/) section in the documentation.

+### **Which WPML Package do I need?**

+You must buy **Multilingual CMS Package** of WPML Translation plugin because the Multilingual Blog doesn't contain **String Translation Plugin of WPML** and it is quite essential to translate the strings of the theme and your website.